DoddaSrinivasan/UIStyleKit/README.md

 srinivasan.munna@gmail.com

 ## License
-KSUIKit is available under the MIT license.
+UIStyleKit is available under the MIT license.
 See the LICENSE file for more info.